devitocodes/devito/docs/source/download.rst

 Then create a Python environment and activate it.

-For a Python3 virtual environment:
+For a Python virtual environment:

 .. code-block:: shell